 Using a high yield savings account like CIT bank is a MUST.

-CIT Bank offers competitive interest rates (right now 1.75%) that allow you to earn money as you save.
+CIT Bank offers competitive interest rates that allow you to earn money as you save.

 Set up an AUTOMATED amount to transfer to your account every time you get paid.